 One of Japan’s greatest contributions that is still iconic to this day is none other than what most people would refer to as “anime”.
-Anime, which originally came from the English word “animation”, has contributed so much that people all around the world who love anime, any genre of it, have the overpowering need to go and visit the country of its origin, and sometimes even learn Japanese.
+Anime, which originally came from the English word “animation”, has contributed so much that people all around the world who love any genre of it feel the overpowering need to go and visit the country of its origin, and sometimes even learn Japanese.
 How has anime had an impact on society?
 How has anime influenced Japanese culture, and how has it influenced western culture?

 Another popular aspect of anime is the art style.
 The style that stems from the anime genre is unique, characters generally sporting big eyes and unique hairstyles.
 Western countries have also developed series using that particular style.
 One of the more popular series which has adapted this art style is the

-One of the more popular examples of a Western-made series is RWBY.
-RWBY (pronounced as “ruby”) is a web series produced by Austin-based company, Rooster Teeth.
+One of the more popular examples of a western-made series is RWBY.
+RWBY (pronounced as “ruby”) is a web series produced by Austin-based company Rooster Teeth.
 The series was created by Monty Oum and tells the story of four girls attending a school in order for them to become huntresses and fight off the evil creatures known in their universe as the creatures of Grimm.
 RWBY has gained a large following in Japan and Warner Bros.
 Japan has decided to take it to Japan and dub it in Japanese as well as release it on Blu-Ray and DVD.
 This marks RWBY as the first American-made anime to be marketed to Japan.